Google and Facebook will (finally) pay for the media

 Australian media Facebook pages can be refreshed Friday morning for the first time in a week as social networking has blocked the publication of links to articles in local or international media in response to a bill regulating the relationship between traditional media and technology companies. .

 Facebook and Google initially reacted harshly to the bill, voted Thursday and demanded that the media pay to restart their content.
 Google, which threatened to suspend its search engine in Australia to avoid being allowed, agreed last week to pay “significant sums” in exchange for content from Australian press groups, including News Corp.
-By Rupert Murdoch and Nine Entertainment, two main things.
-The exact size is unknown, however.

-For its part, Facebook, which relies less on the media, went so far as to temporarily block news content from displaying its denial.
-Many official recovery services Facebook pages have also been accidentally compromised.

-Faced with the outcry, Facebook finally withdrew, sealing a last-minute deal with Canberra over media compensation for content aired on its sites.
+Presented by Rupert Murdoch and my …